Uyouyou/Simple-Personal-Task-Organizer/README.md

 Setup Instructions:
 - Ensure you have a modern web browser installed on your PC, Tab or Mobile Phone.
-- No local setup is required.Simply access the live demo link provided above and get started.
+- No local setup is required.
+Simply access the live demo link provided above and get started.